 • After five years of credited service, members become 100% vested in benefits earned to date.
+Members who joined the System prior to July 1, 1992 are eligible to retire at

 Members who joined the System prior to July 1, 1992 are eligible to retire at maximum benefits at the earlier of age 62 or when age and years of creditable service total 80.
 Members joining from July 1, 1992 to October 31, 2011 are eligible for maximum benefits at the earlier of age 62 or when their age and years of creditable service total 90.
-Members who joined the System on or after November 1, 2011 are eligible to retire with maximum benefits at the earlier of age 65 or when their age and years of creditable service total 90 as long as their age is at least 60.
+Members who joined the System on or after November 1, 2011 are eligible to retire with maximum benefits at the earlier of age 65 or when their age and years of creditable service total 90.